Does Leech Lake Legacy adopt out animals?

 Are there primary shelters and rescues that Leech Lake Legacy partners with to transfer and place animals up for adoption?

-Approximately 70% of all animals go to one of Animal Humane Society's five sites in the Twin Cities.
+Approximately 70% of all animals go to one of Animal Humane Society's locations in the Twin Cities.
 We also work with more than 20 other partner shelters and rescues.

 Does Leech Lake Legacy have a shelter or a facility to house animals?

-Leech Lake Legacy does not have a shelter or a facility to house animals.
+Leech Lake Legacy does not have a shelter to house animals.
 We are simply a liaison between the Leech Lake Tribal Police and the Cass Lake impound and our network of partner shelters and rescues.

 Who is the puppy in the Leech Lake Legacy logo?